conej730/flightaware-firehose/README.md

 FlightAware Firehose
 ====================

-A consumer of FlightAware's firehose data utilizing Node and its TLS socket toolset.
+An example consumer of FlightAware's firehose data utilizing Node and its TLS socket toolset.

 ## Start-Up Instructions